mirkenstein/MSAI-339-NoSQL/HW.md

 and the notebook demo discusseds in class https://github.com/mirkenstein/MSAI-339-NoSQL/tree/master/data-pipelines/Spark-Databricks#sample-datasets

 1. Read into a dataframe the sample dataset `/databricks-datasets/adult/adult.data`
-2. Display top 5 rows ordered ASC by `age` and ASC by `education_num`.
+2. Display top 5 rows ordered ins ascending order by `age` and ascenidng order by `education_num`.

-Submit the 5 rows from the resutl in point 2
+Submit the 5 rows from the result in point 2 as part of your homework submition

 Helpful documentation
 Cnfigure cluster -> https://docs.databricks.com/en/clusters/configure.html